Italian Hoagie / Salad with Oregano Vinaigrette

-Whether you call it a sub, grinder, hero or hoagie, you can’t dispute that the combination of Italian meats, cheeses, crisp vegetables, oil and vinegar is so very satisfying.
-And when you spin it into a salad, those flavors come to the fore with the bread—here, homemade croutons—stepping back to add some crisp-chewy punctuation.
+Whether you call it a sub, grinder, hero or hoagie, you can't dispute that the combination of Italian meats, cheeses, crisp vegetables, oil and vinegar delivers the ultimate satisfaction.
+And it's just as satisfying if you ditch the bread and turn it into a zesty salad.
+Having all the ingredients on hand and the dressing prepared makes lunch an easy decision for the entire family.

 - 1 large clove garlic, minced

 - ½ cup olive oil

 - Combine all of the ingredients in a jar; seal and shake well to combine.
 Taste and adjust the seasonings.
 Set aside.

 - Vinaigrette can be stored in the sealed jar for up to 5 days at room temperature.